t11e/kotohomes-docs/listing_api.md

 Adds type search parameter to constrain search for just sale or rental listings.

 Adds open_house_only parameter to only return listings with upcoming open houses.

+Adds territory parameter to only return listings within your predefined territory.

 ### 2022-05-16: